thenextxchapter/thenextxchapter/README.md

 ---

-I'm a developing <b>full-stack developer with focus on back-end</b>.
-I’m currently working on [Shop Down](https://github.com/thenextxchapter/shop-down) it's a bogus ecommerce application.
-I hope to be done with it soon.
+I'm a developing <b>full-stack developer with focus on back-end</b>
-I've previously interned as a Java Software Developer at [eHealth4Everyone](https://ehealth4everyone.com/) and at [FlexiSAF](https://www.flexisaf.com/)
-I've also previously interned as a Front end Developer at [Reimnet Limited](https://reimnet.com/)

-I am really passionate about problem solving and web development.

-You can find me writing about my tech journey and other web dev and software engineering tips at my blog on Hashnode, [my blog](https://thenextchapter.hashnode.dev/)!

 ---